mcdemarco/dotgraph/README.md

 To add DotGraph to Twine 1, create a new folder called `dotgraph` inside your targets folder, then download this file [https://mcdemarco.net/tools/scree/dotgraph/header.html](https://mcdemarco.net/tools/scree/dotgraph/header.html) and place it inside the `dotgraph` folder.
 (See the Twine wiki for more information about installing and using story formats in Twine 1.)

+To use DotGraph to graph a published story, open an already-dotgrapphed story in a browser and add a question mark followed by the story's URL.
+You can also do this by typing in the URL at the DotGraph site [here](https://mcdemarco.net/tools/scree/dotgraph/).

 ## Troubleshooting

 DotGraph may fail to draw the graph in some versions of Twine 2 due to issues with Chrome;